kdave/btrfs-progs/Documentation/ch-checksumming.rst

 explicitly (:command:`modprobe sha256`) before mounting the filesystem to make use of them.
 You can check in :file:`/sys/fs/btrfs/FSID/checksum` which one is used.
-If you see *sha256-generic*, then you may want to unmount and mount the filesystem again, changing that on a mounted filesystem is not possible.
+If you see *sha256-generic*, then you may want to unmount and mount the filesystem again.
+Changing that on a mounted filesystem is not possible.
-Check the file :file:`/proc/crypto`, when the implementation is built-in, you'd find
+Check the file :file:`/proc/crypto`, when the implementation is built-in, you'd find:

 .. code-block:: none